Your Blackburn BID Manager

 Fundraising & Patron Comms Lead at Blackburn Youth Zone

 Community Hub Director at Santander

 Levy Payers are businesses within the designated BID area with a rateable value of £10,000 and above.
 Levy invoices are issued in January each year with a copy of the previous year’s annual report and details of the AGM.

 - Entitled to be nominated for the Executive BID Board

-- Listing on the BID directory and free advertising
+- Free listing on the Experience Blackburn App and free advertising

 - Membership of the BBAC (Blackburn Business against Crime) & opportunity to obtain radio with link to town centre security and police.